angular/angular/aio/content/guide/static-query-migration.md

 ### ​Why generate {static: false}?
 Isn't that the default?

-The point of this migration is to transition apps that aren't yet on v9 to a query pattern that is compatible with v9.
+The point of this migration is to transition apps that aren't yet on version 9 to a query pattern that is compatible with version 9.

 However, most applications use libraries, and it's likely that some of these libraries may not be upgraded to version 8 (and thus might not have the proper flags).